emqx/eip/active/0033-agent-registry.md

   agents for fast lookup
 - **Validates Registrations**: Enforces schema validation on incoming Agent Cards
-- **Manages Lifecycle**: Tracks agent liveness through LWT and heartbeat mechanisms
+- **Manages Lifecycle**: Tracks agent liveness through connection state and updates extension status metadata
 - **Provides Query API**: Exposes internal APIs for CLI and Dashboard to query the registry

-The service subscribes to the registry topic pattern and maintains state synchronized with retained messages stored in the broker.
+The service subscribes to the registry topic pattern and maintains state synchronized with retained messages stored in EMQX.

 #### 2. Registration via MQTT